Student Employment Virtual Job Fair

 Someone else being selected for the job is not necessarily an indication that you did something wrong.
 You may have done everything flawlessy, but another candidate was judged a more complete and appropriate match for the position in question.

-However, it does pay to reflect on your performance. f you have had interviews, but have not had an offer or found a position that suits you, take a moment to look at how you are marketing yourself.
+However, it does pay to reflect on your performance.
+If you have had interviews, but have not had an offer or found a position that suits you, take a moment to look at how you are marketing yourself.
 Changes in your résumé, dress, correspondence, or interview skills may be in order.
-If you would like feedback on any aspect of your student employment job search, please contact a Career Services adviser for assistance.
-Schedule an appointment in Career Services by calling the front desk, 937.775.2556.
+If you would like feedback on any aspect of your student employment job search, please contact a Wright State University Career Center adviser for assistance.
+Schedule an appointment in the Wright State University Career Center by calling the front desk, 937.775.2556.

 13. Once you are hired: complete paperwork before you work